Val Fuentes

 Val Fuentes (born November 25, 1947) is the original and current drummer for the folk and rock band It's a Beautiful Day.
 He has also played with Fat Chance, New Riders of the Purple Sage, Shadowfax, Lina Valentino, Linda Imperial, The Pure Pleasure Band, and The Moments.

-Fuentes lives in California and plays shows with David LaFlamme and It's a Beautiful Day, as well as several other local Sonoma County bands such as The Zins, a rock and funk group.
+Fuentes lives in California and plays shows with David LaFlamme until LaFlamme’s death in 2023 and It's a Beautiful Day, as well as several other local Sonoma County bands such as The Zins, a rock and funk group.